 - Once your 8 minutes are up on the broccoli/mushrooms, add the asparagus and bell pepper and roast for an additional 8-10 minutes or until desired tenderness.

-- Serve veggies atop a bowl of noodles or rice with teriyaki sauce.
+Serve veggies atop a bowl of noodles or rice with teriyaki sauce.
+Yields 2-4 servings based on preference.

 * Mirin is a Japanese sweet rice wine available in most grocer's international foods aisle.
 No mirin?
 No problem!
 Simply use white wine or dry sherry with an extra 1 TBSP of honey.